Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 For these methods, the heap is just a giant storage facility.
 The compiler does not check whether memory is freed, so this is your responsibility as a developer.
-Doing a free for every object can be cumbersome and forgotten.
+Doing a free for every object allocated on the heap can be cumbersome and forgotten.
 Luckily Jai also has in-built special storage mechanisms for data structures, called **Allocators**, that can help tremendously in this respect.
+And there is also a built-in **memory-leak detector!** (see § 21.4).

 ## 21.1 Allocators
 In § 18.4 we discovered that the definition of a Resizable_Array contains a field `allocator : Allocator`.